Overview

 Therapy

 Cognitive-behavioral therapy (CBT) can play a vital role in the treatment of substance withdrawal symptoms.
 CBT is a type of psychotherapeutic treatment that helps individuals understand the thoughts and feelings that influence their behaviors.
-CBT allows individuals undergoing withdrawal to develop coping and mindfulness strategies for the uncomfortable symptoms often associated with this process.
-By identifying the negative and self-destructive thought patterns that often accompany withdrawal, CBT may help individuals challenge and change their views regarding substance use.
+CBT allows individuals undergoing other (or unknown) substance withdrawal to develop coping and mindfulness strategies for the uncomfortable symptoms often associated with the withdrawal process.
+By identifying the negative and self-destructive thought patterns that often accompany substance withdrawal, CBT may help individuals challenge or change their views regarding substance use.

 Another method that may help treat substance use challenges is group therapy.
 Group therapy is one of the most widely used treatment approaches for individuals living with substance use disorders.
-It allows clients the opportunity to connect with others who may be living with similar challenges.
-Clients can receive social support, encouragement, and advice from group members and learn new skills from the leading therapist or provider.
+It allows clients the opportunity to connect with others who may be living with similar challenges related to substance withdrawal.
+Clients can receive social support, encouragement, or advice from group members and learn new skills from the leading therapist or provider.

 Studies have found that acceptance and commitment therapy (ACT) can also be helpful for individuals living with substance use disorders or challenges.
 This modality focuses on accepting and confronting challenges instead of avoiding them.
 In one study, participants undergoing ACT experienced a significant reduction in substance use and, in some cases, complete remission and sobriety.